CONTINUING EDUCATION For Human Trafficking

 The Christian Medical & Dental Associations is designated as an Approved PACE Program Provider by the Academy of General Dentistry.
 The formal continuing education programs of this program provider are accepted by AGD for Fellowship, Mastership and membership Maintenance credit.
 Approval does not imply acceptance by a state or provincial board of dentistry or AGD endorsement.
 The current term of approval extends from 1/1/2015 to 12/31/2018.
 Provider ID# 218742

-11 hrs of online education hours – No prior level of skill, knowledge, or experience is required (or suggested)
+11 hours of self-instruction/online education hours – No prior level of skill, knowledge, or experience is required (or suggested).
+Intended audience: General Dentist, Dental specialist, Dental Assistant, Dental Hygienist, and other healthcare professionals

 THERE IS NO COMMERCIAL SUPPORT FOR THIS ACTIVITY